-Macronutrients are Protein, Fat, and Carbohydrates that come from food and are all needed by your body on a daily basis.
+Macronutrients are Protein, Fat, and Carbohydrates that come from food and are all needed by your body daily.
 If you're eating the SAD, your balance of these nutrients is way out of whack.
-I'm not fond of tracking food intake, but I do find it helpful to do so for a week here and there to help you get and stay on track and ensure your diet is aligned with your goals.
-I recommend cronometer.com or fitday.com.
-Both tools have free versions and allow you to input your goals and targets.
-Use it until you dial in your food intake, then as a reset as needed.
-In the beginning, I had a hard time hitting my macronutrient goals and found that tracking is a great learning tool.
-Another great tool is the Primal Blueprint Food Pyramid.
-It will help you make the best food choices to attain your goals.
+I'm not particularly fond of tracking food intake, but I do it to help get and stay on track and ensure my diet is aligned with my goals.
+Myfitnesspal.com is a free app that allows you to input your macro goals and targets.
+Use it to dial in and maintain balanced macros.
+The Primal Blueprint Food Pyramid is a great reference tool.
+Use as a guide to help you make the best food choices to attain your goals.

 Protein is an important building block for every cell in your body.
 It builds and repairs your body, oxygenates your blood cells, aids in digestion and regulates hormones.
 The USDA guidelines are too low in my opinion.
 How much an individual needs is based on many factors including activity level and age.
 According to Dr. Gabrielle Lyon; "At a bare minimum, research has shown that at least 30g of protein, 3 times a day will stimulate the muscle for protein synthesis.
 This leads to muscle growth, which will ultimately lead to a healthier balance of muscle to fat giving the ideal body composition ratios."